BlackPythonDevs/blackpythondevs.github.io/open-source-program.md

 By the end of the program, participants will have enhanced their technical skills, expanded their professional network, and made tangible contributions to the open-source community.

-## Applications for the next Cohort are now open
+## Applications for the next Cohort are now closed

 The next cohort is now seeking contributors and mentors to collaborate on the following projects: